 Wellington's Avalanche Tragedy

-In February 1910, a passenger train and a mail train were caught just outside the Wellington depot due to a nine-day blizzard that dumped a foot of snow every hour onto the stranded travelers.
+In February 1910, a passenger train and a mail train were caught just outside the Wellington depot when a nine-day blizzard that dumped a foot of snow every hour onto the stranded travelers.
 Some reports claim the largest snowfall during the blizzard was eleven feet in one day.
 On March 1, 1910, the snow turned to rain.
 A lightning strike loosened a ten-foot-high wall of snow that rumbled down the mountainside on top of the sleeping passengers.
 A reported 96 people perished, while 23 were pulled from the wreckage.

 Wellington is a popular hiking trail, and it's also a favorite place for ghost hunters and paranormal investigators to visit.
 I (the author) was originally interviewed for this article and have investigated, studied, and written about Wellington since 2009, including writing two books about my experiences there.
 In addition, visitors to Wellington have shared their paranormal stories with me, and there are many.